NVIDIA/NeMo/docs/sources/source/nlp/dialog_state_tracking.rst

 .. _MULTIWOZ2.1.zip: https://www.repository.cam.ac.uk/bitstream/handle/1810/294507/MULTIWOZ2.1.zip?sequence=1&isAllowed=y

-Next we need to preprocess and reformat the dataset, what will result in division of data into three splits:
+Next, we need to preprocess and reformat the dataset, what will result in division of data into three splits:

  * traininig split (8242 dialogs in the ``train_dials.json`` file)
  * validation split (1000 dialogs in the ``val_dials.json`` file)